ggcostoya/throne/README.md

 ```R
  devtools::install_github("ggcostoya/throne")
 ```

+For an overview of how the `throne` works please visit [this page](https://ggcostoya.github.io/throne/articles/overview.html)

 ## How to cite the package

+This package accompanies a manuscript that is currently under review in Methods in Ecology & Evolution.

 If you use `throne` in your research, please cite the package as: